-Rising home values, due to a regional housing shortage, makes homeownership challenging, especially for low to moderate income households.
+Rising home values, due to a regional housing shortage, makes homeownership challenging.

-- " With a slight increase from 2010 (62%), owner-occupied housing units still account for a majority (64%) of occupied units. - " Novi boasts a low vacancy rate of about 5%, indicating a strong housing market.
+- " Owner-occupied housing units still account for a majority (64%) of occupied units in Novi, a slight increase from 2010 (62%). - " Novi boasts a low vacancy rate of about 5%, indicating a strong housing market.
 However, only 4% of all vacant properties are in the market are pending sale as opposed to 21.9% in 2010; in other words, lesser percentage of homes are available for sale in 2010 than 2020.
-Therefore, there is a need to increase the housing supply to cater to the growing demand. - " According to the Department of Housing and Urban Development (HUD), cost-burdened households are those who spend more than 30% of their income on housing; of Novi's owner-occupied housing units, 67% have mortgage payments and nearly 20% of those households are cost burdened.
-(Figure 20) - " The average sale price increased by almost 80% to \$457,440 over the last decade which is attainable for less than half the city's households that earn approximately 1.4 times the Area Median Income (AMI).
+Therefore, increasing the housing supply would cater to the growing demand.4 - " According to the Department of Housing and Urban Development (HUD), cost-burdened households are those who spend more than 30% of their income on housing; of Novi's owner-occupied housing units, 67% have mortgage payments and nearly 20% of those households are cost burdened.
+(Figure 21) - " The average sale price increased by almost 80% to \$457,440 over the last decade which is attainable for less than half the city's households that earn approximately 1.4 times the Area Median Income (AMI).5,6